 - 1. Obtain a Family Home Study Application DCYF 10-354. - 2.
 Assess the physical setting and issue an amended license within 30 calendar days. - 3.
 Complete the following forms: - 1.
 Foster Home Re-Assessment DCYF 10-405 - 2.
 Home Study File Checklist DCYF 10-182 - 3.
 Foster Home Inspection Checklist DCYF 10-183 - 4.
 Emergency Evacuation Plan DCYF 16-204 - 5.
 Licensing and Safety Supervision Plan for Site Specific Conditions DCYF 10-419, as applicable. - 4.
-The LD worker must notify a IV-E specialist if a license is not issued within 30 days of a move. - 5.
-The LD worker may issue a new three-year license in lieu of amending the license if the license expires within six months of the move.
-The renewal paperwork is required to complete this license.
+LD workers must notify IV-E specialists if a license is not issued within 30 calendar days of a move. - 5.
+LD workers may issue a new three-year license in lieu of amending the license, if the license expires within six months of the move.
+The renewal paperwork is required to complete the license. - 6.
+Modifications to Foster Home Licenses

-6. Modifications

 - 1. Verify the home and applicants meets MLR. - 2.
 Conduct a site visit and complete an additional assessment if the modification is significantly different from the original assessment. - 3.
-Provide the foster parent with written notice of the modification using the Revised License Letter DSHS 10-430 to inform them of their appeal rights even if the applicant requested the modification per RCW 43.20A.205. - 4.
+Provide the foster parent with written notice of the modification using the Revised License Letter DCYF 10-430 to inform them of their appeal rights even if the applicant requested the modification per RCW 43.20A.205. - 4.
 Issue a modified license if appropriate.
-If a modification is granted, the expiration date of the license is the same as the current license.

-7. Foster Home Change in Circumstance
+If a modification is granted, the expiration date of the license is the same as the current license. - 7.
+Foster Home Change in Circumstance

-- 1. Conduct interviews or obtain additional information from the licensee when re-assessing the suitability of the applicant to care for children in out-of-home care. - 2.
+- 1. Conduct interviews or obtain additional information from the licensee when re-assessing the suitability of the applicants to care for children in out-of-home care. - 2.
 Document the information by updating the home study in FamLink or on the Foster Home Re-Assessment DCYF 10-405 form. - 3.
-The LD worker may modify the license at any time during licensure depending on the circumstances, evaluation of the LD worker, or by request of the licensee.
+The LD worker may modify the license at any time during licensure depending on the circumstances, evaluation of the LD workers, or by request of the licensee.